Wealthronic · Independent personal-finance journalism

 Total1134$1,840

-The "potential $480 a month" estimate would have required an average occupancy of about 11 days per month at my pricing.
-I averaged 5.7 days.
-The estimate, like the per-hour estimates on most side-hustle platforms, was based on a high-utilization scenario most listings do not actually achieve.
+The "potential $480 a month" estimate would require an average occupancy of about 11 days per month at this pricing.
+This example averages 5.7 days.
+The estimate, like the per-hour estimates on most side-hustle platforms, is based on a high-utilization scenario most listings do not actually achieve.

 Costs Turo did not warn me about

-Three categories of cost showed up that the listing flow had not foregrounded.
+Three categories of cost show up that the listing flow does not foreground.

 Damages.
-Two trips out of eleven returned the car with damage.
-The first was a parking-lot scrape on the rear bumper, $620 to repair, of which I paid the $250 deductible and Turo's insurance covered the rest.
-The second was a chipped windshield, which I paid $185 to replace because the cost was below the deductible and not worth the claim hassle.
-Total damage cost to me, out of pocket: $435.
+Suppose two trips out of eleven return the car with damage.
+The first, a parking-lot scrape on the rear bumper, costs $620 to repair — the host pays the $250 deductible and Turo's insurance covers the rest.
+The second, a chipped windshield, costs $185 to replace out of pocket because it is below the deductible and not worth the claim hassle.
+Total damage cost out of pocket: $435.

 Increased wear.
-Across the 34 rental days, the car covered approximately 4,200 extra miles.
+Across 34 rental days, the car covers roughly 4,200 extra miles.
 At a conservative cost-per-mile of $0.18 (depreciation, tires, oil, brakes), that is about $760 of additional wear that does not show up on any single bill but reduces the car's eventual resale value.

 Net of these costs: